Max-cmd-dot/Documentation/docs/Esp32Introduction.md

 PlatformIO will compile the code and upload it to the ESP32.
 Ensure that the board is in bootloader mode if necessary (this may require holding down a button on the board).

+### Upload a RootCa (only for https request)

+Why?
+When you use curl on your Mac to make HTTPS requests, you benefit from the system's built-in certificate trust store, which contains a list of trusted Certificate Authorities (CAs).
+This trust store is maintained by your operating system and includes a wide range of root certificates from many different CAs.
+This allows curl to validate the server's SSL/TLS certificate against a known list of trusted CAs without requiring you to provide a specific root certificate.
+The Esp32 instead no store and limited memory.
+Therefore you will need to Upload a file via PlatformIO to the ESP32.
+Just create a folder called data.
+Then press the PlatformIO Logo on the Sidebar.
+Go in the Folder `devKit`, into general. press `Build Filesystem Image` then press `Upload Filesystem Image`. (see https://randomnerdtutorials.com/esp32-vs-code-platformio-spiffs/)

 ### Monitor Serial Output

 To verify that the system is running correctly and to debug any issues, you can monitor the serial output: